DevitoHack-oghpc2020/starter/README.md

   forward propagator.

 The first time you run the command, the code gets generated.
-Instructions will then be provided on screen explaining how to hack the generated code.
-Then, you will only need to re-run the same command to execute the same problem (with identical configuration and data) over the edited generated code.
+Instructions will be provided on screen explaining how to hack the generated code.
+Then, to test your hacking, just re-run the same command.
 Performance metrics (e.g., completion time, GFlops/s performance) will be displayed by Devito on screen at the end of each run.

 ## Step 4:
-To submit your work at the end of the hackathon:
+To submit your work at the end of the hackathon, just run `python push-files.py`.
+And that's it!

-* go to the repository that you cloned in step 2.
-* run `python push-files.py`

-and that's it!

 ## Step 5:
 TODO @navjot - look at league table. @navjot to write benchmarking script.